bitcoinfo/bitcoin-history/pgp-and-me/README.md

 ---
-layout: page
+layout: single
 title: Practical Cypherpunk Essentials
 description: Phil Zimmerman, PGP and Bitcoin Signatures, BitcoinTalk Escrow, DeepDotWeb, Various Apps and Resourses.
 image: https://i.imgur.com/swEAkJm.png
 hide_description: true
+sidebar:
+  nav: "infonav"

 ---

-This page is the result of me figuring out how to make PGP a part of my life, for BitcoinTalk escrow, and Bitcoin related activities.
+This page is the result of me figuring out how to make PGP a part of my life, for BitcoinTalk escrow, and other Bitcoin related activities.

 ```
 pull-requests-welcome